abilandz/PH8124/Lecture_5/Lecture_5.md

 The operator ```$( ... )``` can do much more than that.
 For instance, it can literally in-line the output of any command at the place where this operator was used.

-**Example 1**: How to produce the following single-line output, with the current time stamp embedded:
+**Example 1**: How to produce the following single-line output, with the current timestamp embedded:

 ```bash
 Today is Mo 20.
 Mai 15:33:07 CEST 2019 .
 What a nice day...
 ```